 CABA room

-Meeting room
+Meeting/Crew room

 Comms room

 The communications room is equipped with radios computer and fax machine.
+The comms room provides a centre for communications during incidents and training.

 The bottle shed

 The south Australian government provides financial incentives for recycling glass, plastics and paper milk cartons.
-The stirling CFS has a recycling shed where members of the public and bring their recyclables, and the Stirling CFS gets the funds raised.
+The Stirling CFS has a recycling shed where members of the public and bring their recyclables, and the Stirling CFS gets the funds raised.
 With the introduction of kerb-side recycling in the Adelaide hills council, work at the recycling shed slowed down, however the amount raised is still substantial.